What is Innovation Park at Notre Dame?

 No. M.I.N.D. is one of four U.S. centers funded by the Semiconductor Research Corporation's Nanoelectronics Research Initiative (NRI).
 The common goal of the NRI centers is to discover and develop the next nanoscale logic device — one with performance capabilities beyond conventional devices, enabling it to become the basic building block of future computers.
 M.I.N.D. is based on the University of Notre Dame's campus, and includes related research conducted at partner universities.

 Innovation Park is prepared to facilitate the transformation of many different forms of research being pursued on campus and elsewhere by University researchers, including breakthrough application opportunities at M.I.N.D. and other areas at the University.

-Innovation Park is located on 12 acres of land at the south end of the Notre Dame campus directly across the street from the new track facility.
+Innovation Park is located on 12 acres of land at the south end of the Notre Dame campus directly across the street from the Compton Ice Arena.
 The first building was completed in 2009 and is a three-story, 55,000 square foot structure that includes collaborative areas, conference rooms, administrative offices, incubation facilities, and lab space.
 Tenants enjoy:

 Innovation Park at Notre Dame and Ignition Park are sister parks within the Indiana State-Certified Technology Park network.
 The sites will share programming, technology and other resources.